Two Trees Distilling Co.

 In climate change, a feedback loop is something that speeds up or slows down a warming trend.
 A negative feedback loop reduces the effect of change and helps maintain balance.
 A positive feedback loop increases the effect of the change and produces instability.

-Our maturation process significantly minimizes the usage of wood vs. traditional barrel-aging.
-This creates a negative feedback loop by using less trees, less deforestation, which contributes to more carbon dioxide (CO2) absorption by our beloved trees.
+Our sustainable maturation methods significantly minimize the usage of wood vs. traditional barrel-aging.
+This creates a negative feedback loop by using less trees, leads to less deforestation, which means more carbon dioxide (CO2) absorption to combat global warming.

 Trees Reduce Climate Change